Katty020/KSP-Police-datathon-24/README.md

-# Accident-detection-system
+# Accident-data-analysis

 ## About Project
-This Repository contains the Video-based Accident Detection System built in Python.
+This Repository contains the Video-basedAccident-data-analysis built in Python.

 ## Data Used